craftingcity/RollHighOrDie/Core RHoD/Combat and Actions/Generic Actions.md

 Choose one:
 	- You may change your Stance.
 	- You may run up to 10 feet.
-	- You may climb, crawl, or jump up to 5 feet.
+	- You may crawl up to 5 feet.

 ## Detect
 ###### 1 AP